This is not a project, but it is an information page for those who might be interested in learning about marbling.

 Cellulose wall paste - Wall paste is more readily available.
 Mix 2 to 3 tablespoons into 1 gallon of water.

 Starch - Fabric starch is another choice.
-The Linit starch company gives directions at the following web site:
+The Linit starch company gives directions on page 7 for this PDF booklet of crafts that you can download.

 Each of these mixtures require you to let the mixture age so it has the correct consistency.
 It is necessary that the mixture be denser than water and have a high enough surface tension so that paint will float on the surface.